 Students will continue to build upon their communication skills in Japanese.
 They will do this by working with their peers, teachers and background speakers in person and through the use of technologies.
 Students will further develop their intercultural understanding by making connections and comparisons between their own and other cultures.
 They experience authentic learning by taking part in excursions and virtual or onshore sister school connections.
 These may include attending performances, exhibitions, restaurant visits and areas of cultural interest.
 In Year 10 or 11 students may also have the opportunity to participate in a study tour to Japan.

-$\label{topics} \mbox{Topics covered in this course include:}$

-- ✓ Holidays and Leisure
+✓ Holidays and Leisure

-- My Family

-- ✓ School life
+- / My Family - ✓ School life

-- ✓ Study, Hobbies and Part-time Jobs

-- ✓ Travel

-- ✓ Technology, Communication and Media
+- / Travel - / Technology, Communication and Media

 Students are assessed against the SACE Japanese Stage 1 Performance Standards.
 Assessment includes: